ruotianluo/pytorch-faster-rcnn/README.md

+# Important notice:
+If you used the master branch before Sep.
+26 2017 and its corresponding pretrained model, **PLEASE PAY ATTENTION**:
+The old master branch in now under old_master, you can still run the code and download the pretrained model, but the pretrained model for that old master is not compatible to the current master!

+The main differences between new and old master branch are in this two commits: [9d4c24e](https://github.com/ruotianluo/pytorch-faster-rcnn/commit/9d4c24e83c3e4ec33751e50d5e4d8b1dd793dfaa), [c899ce7](https://github.com/ruotianluo/pytorch-faster-rcnn/commit/c899ce70dae62e3db1a5805eda96df88e4b59ca6)
+The change is related to this [issue](https://github.com/ruotianluo/pytorch-faster-rcnn/issues/6); master now matches all the details (of resnet101) in [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) so that we can now convert pretrained tf model to pytorch model (only resnet101 is supported).

+(vgg16 conversion is not among the top of my to-do list.
+May reach it some day.)

 # pytorch-faster-rcnn
 A pytorch implementation of faster RCNN detection framework based on Xinlei Chen's [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn).
 Xinlei Chen's repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).